MeridianWelly/ibm-quantum-telemetry/README.md

 All data required to audit these claims is provided directly within this repository.
 To accommodate different security postures and hardware access levels, there are two paths for independent verification:

-### Option A: Live Cloud Verification (Requires IBM Premium/Enterprise Access)
+### Option A: Live Cloud Verification (Requires IBM Premium Access)
 Reviewers with active premium IBM Quantum API tokens can tunnel directly into the Qiskit Runtime API to verify the historical job executions on the premium (Heron) mainframes.

 1. Open `/scripts/cloud_telemetry_extractor.py` in any text editor.
-2. Replace `"YOUR_IBM_TOKEN_HERE"` on line 53 with your active premium IBM API Token and save the file. *(Note: Free-tier tokens routing through the `open-instance` will return a "Job not found" error, as they lack clearance to view ledgers on premium hardware).*
+2. Replace `"YOUR_IBM_TOKEN_HERE"` on line 53 with your active premium IBM API Token and save the file. *(Note: Free-tier tokens routing through the open-instance will return a "Job not found" error, as they lack clearance to view ledgers on premium hardware).*
 3. Open your terminal, navigate to the repository folder, and run the script by passing any Job ID from the provided CSV ledgers.

 **Example Execution:**